mmdagent-ex/site-doc/content.en/docs/88_fst.md

     ${flag}!=yyy  MODEL_ADD|mei|...
 {{</fst>}}

+Note that expression evaluation occurs only once immediately after the state is entered.
+The expression is evaluated right after the transition into the state; if it becomes true later during the state's residence, it will not trigger.

-Changes in runtime values and assignments are described as additional fields at the end of each transition.
-It is also possible to reference between variables.
+Runtime value changes and assignments are written as additional fields at the end of each transition line.
+You can reference other variables in assignments.

 {{<fst>}}
 XXX YYY: